 What time should I be there?

-We have a room in the back for nursing mothers that provides privacy and live audio/video stream of our services.
+- We have a room in the back for nursing mothers that provides privacy and live audio/video stream of our services.

 What should I wear?

-Our church is diverse in every way including our dress.
 People wear everything from shorts to suits.

 What do your services look like?